zanniemill49/va.gov-team/products/platform/documentation-site/research/confluence-pilot-research-2020/conversation-guide.md

 _Screenshare the [non-live version](https://adhoc.optimalworkshop.com/treejack/6v04p01o/instructions) of study._

 This is the 2nd, activity portion of this session.
 Can you see my screen okay?
 In this portion, we are essentially conducting a coherence check of our experimental content structure.

 _Click "continue"._

+There will be instructions on what the activity is, and how to navigate.

+_Click "continue"._

 We will give you a few tasks, like shown.

-_Click "Start task"._

-For each task, we would like you to navigate this menu of content, to locate where you would go to find information to complete the task.
-If you want to explore something else in the menu, you can go up a level by clicking the parent level.
-To complete the task, you would clicking the green button.

-There are eight tasks total.
+Since there are a number of tasks, it would be helpful if you had some way of taking notes so we can chat about the activity after.

-I'm going to send you a tailored link in chat.
+We're going to send you a tailored link in chat.

 _Send participant the link_

-- Can you access the document? _Confirm they can get into the doc_
+- Can you access the link? _Confirm they can get into the doc_
 - What questions do you have before we let you get to it?

-Okay, unless we hear from you in the direct message, we'll see you in 15 minutes.
+Okay, unless we hear from you in the direct message, we'll see you in about 15 minutes.

 _End the zoom call_